 2. Turn Your Field Into a Campsite

-- Depending on your area, you could also have spots for motorhomes and caravans.
+- Depending on your area, you could also have designated spots for motor homes and caravans.
 For these, you'll need to supply electricity and water.

-- Consider opening a small shop with essential food items if you aren't close to a town.
-Campers who don't want to travel back into town will be happy to buy from you even if your prices are a tad higher than in a supermarket.
+- Consider opening a small shop with essential food items and toiletries if you aren't close to a town.
+Campers who don't want to travel back into town will be happy to buy from you even if your prices are slightly higher than in a supermarket.

 - Offer free Wi-fi for your campers.
-Everyone expects to remain connected to the internet 24/7 even when they are camping.
+Everyone expects to remain connected to the internet 24/7, even when they're camping.
 The access code can be changed weekly to keep those who aren't camping from using it.

 3. Farm Snails for Profit